gigu-io/beerlist/README.md

 ### It's a simple web app

-Focus on the beer list and the bet history.
+Focus on the beer list and the debt history.
 The app is simple and easy to use.
 Define who owns the beer and how much they owe you.